RockHead07/Student-Grade-Analyzer-lang_id-with-C-language/README.md

 # 🎓 Student Grades Sorting and Analysis System

 A simple and interactive C program for managing, sorting, and analyzing student scores — complete with grading, academic warnings, and detailed statistics.
+(⚠️This program was made with Indonesia language, to avoid confusion please use translator).

 ---